allenlin90/programmingLearning/csGeneral/masterTheCodingInterviewDataStructureAndAlgorithms/README.md

    2. `dequeue` `O(1)` removes the first item in the queue.
    3. `peek` `O(1)` checks the first item in the queue.
 3. Creating queues from an array isn't an ideal approach because it's not efficient.
-4. When we add a new item as `unshift`, we have to modifed the rest items in the array as well.
+4. When we add a new item as `unshift`, we have to modified the rest items in the array as well.

 ## 7.3.
 Stack vs Queue
 1. Both arrays and linked lists can be used as the base data structure for stack and queue.